mluukkai/webdevelopment-rails/README.md

 # Web development Ruby in Rails

 Unofficial translation of <https://github.com/mluukkai/WebPalvelinohjelmointi2022> by Simone Romeo, is based on 2015 version of the course.
-Update to 2022 version in progress.
+The material has been updated to match the 2022 course version.

 Contributions more than welcome!